 - Two- to four-hour trainings on bystander intervention by the Prevention Intervention Network open to all students, as well as required training for all student leaders.
-Trainings are available to other student groups, including clubs, classes, and athletic teams.
+Trainings are available to other employee and student groups, including clubs, classes, and athletic teams.

 In addition to the procedure provided in this document, Goshen College will take steps to prevent sexual misconduct by: